-For over 20 years, the primary mission of New Hope Unlimited has always been to promote and maintain the health and wellbeing of our patients.
+For over 20 years, the primary mission of New Hope Unlimited has been to promote and maintain the health and wellbeing of our patients.
 Now more than ever, during the global pandemic COVID-19, we stand by that mission.
-That is why, in full cooperation with local and state officials, we have decided to temporarily suspend all new patient admissions effective March 20th, 2020.
 We recognize that our patients are fighting two battles right now: they’re fighting cancer, and they’re fighting to improve a suppressed immune system generally caused by cancer.
-For this reason, we know it is best for all of our patients to self-isolate for your own protection.
-The health of you and your loved ones are our top priority.
+That is why, in full cooperation with local and state officials, we have implemented a crisis management plan that minimizes the risk of infection for our patients and staff.

-Thanks so much for your understanding and cooperation.
-Please keep yourself and your loved ones healthy during this time, and feel free to contact us with any questions.
+This is a constantly evolving situation, and everyone at New Hope Unlimited is ready to quickly adapt to any new developments as they arise.
+Thanks so much for your understanding and cooperation during this unusual time.
+Please continue to keep yourself and your loved ones healthy, and feel free to contact us with any questions.
 We’ll see you soon!

 Dr. Fredda Branyon